ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 endunless %} {% endfor %} ] {% endraw %}
 ```

-Now by requesting `{{site.url}}/posts.json` i am able to have a JSON file that contains the post id, title, category, url, published data and most importantly the content.
+Now by requesting `{{site.url}}/posts.json` I am able to have a JSON file that contains the post id, title, category, url, published data and most importantly the content.
 Enabling full text search is done with [elasticlunr](https://github.com/weixsong/elasticlunr.js/) by iterating the `posts.json` and building our index

 ```javascript